prebala123/chip-design/README.md

 The new data will be saved at **"superblue/superblue_{design number}/"**

-## For running experiments
+## Running experiments

 After dataset are created and saved, next, go to "/src" directory

-In the file **train_all_cross.py**, you can set the hyperparameters and config for the model you want to train, and how to split the dataset.
-Then, run
+In the file **"config.json"**, you can set the hyperparameters and config for the model you want to train.
+Then, run the following file to start the training process.

 ```commandline
 python train_all_cross.py
 ```

-The metrics from training the model will be saved to the directory "/results/baselines" as a csv file.
-To create plots to compare different model runs, run the following
+The metrics from training the model will be saved to the directory **"/results/baselines"** as a csv file.
+To create plots to compare different model runs, go to the file **"visualization.py"** and change the variables shown by the comments at the top to generate the right plot for the data.
+Then run

 ```commandline
 python visualization.py
 ```

-This will save the figures to "/results/plots"
+This will save the figures to **"/results/plots"** where you can view them.

 Thank you for running our project!